mekanism/Mekanism/README.md

 changes.
 For this reason we do not recommend including Mekanism in any "large" packs that players may expect things to work properly/upgrade safely from one version to the next.

-We have not yet had the chance to go through and fully integrate with all of vanilla's new features, recipes, blocks, entities, or even things like the tickrate command.
-Additionally, there is a handful of things that we haven't finished porting yet.
+~~We have not yet had the chance to go through and fully integrate with all of vanilla's new features, recipes, blocks, entities, or even things like the tickrate command.~~ (Previous Sentence Fixed 10.6.4) Additionally, there is a handful of things that we haven't finished porting yet.

 ## Known Bugs/Things that aren't done being ported yet ##
 - Options in the Module Tweaker that have side effects don't currently have those side effects displayed